Collaborative likelihood-ratio estimation over graphs

-Many practical questions can be stated as a comparison of probabilistic models.
-Quantifying the distance between two probabilistic measures is an old problem in Statistics, which has led to the development of a unified framework for diverse problems, such as the maximum likelihood estimation, dimension reduction, two-sample hypothesis testing and outlier detection \cite{Csiszar2004,Liese2006,Basseville2013,Sugiyama2012,Rubenstein2019}.
-One of the concepts that have played a major role in these advancements is the \fdiv, which is a similarity measure that compares two probability density functions (\pdfuncs), let us call them $p$ and $p'$.
-Widely-used examples of \fdivs are the Kullback–Leibler's \KLdiv \cite{Kullback59} and the Pearson's \PEdiv \cite{Pearson1900}.
+A number of computational tasks and practical questions can be stated in the form of a comparison between probabilistic models.
+Quantifying the distance between two probability measures is an old problem in Statistics, which has led to the development of a unified framework for diverse problems, such as the maximum likelihood estimation, dimension reduction, two-sample hypothesis testing, and outlier detection \citep{Csiszar2004,Liese2006,Sugiyama2012,Basseville2013,Rubenstein2019}.
+A concept of major role in these advancements has been the \emph{\fdivpre}\footnote{In literature, \fdivpre is commonly met as $f$-divergence; here the choice is due to notation clarity.}, which is a similarity measure between two probability measures.
+Widely-used examples are Kullback–Leibler's \KLdiv \citep{Kullback59} and Pearson's \PEdiv \citep{Pearson1900}.

-In the Machine Learning, there is an increasing interest in the \fdiv estimation relying only on data observations from $p$ and $p'$ \cite{Perez-Cruz2008,Qing2009,Poczos2011,Sugiyama2012,Nguyen2007,Krishnamurthy2014,Moon2014a,Moon2014b,Rubenstein2019}.
-An effective strategy to deal with this is the \likelihood-ratio estimation (LRE) that directly infers the real function $r : \mathcal{X} \rightarrow \R$, called \emph{\likelihood-ratio} (also termed as \emph{density-ratio}): $r(x)=p'\!(x) / p(x)$ via non-parametric techniques, and then compute the \fdiv using empirical means \cite{Sugiyama2012,Yamada2011}.
-A more robust choice is to estimate the \emph{relative \likelihood-ratio} \cite{Yamada2011}.
-For some cases, this approach achieves minimax rates and stable properties in terms of the variance of $r(x)$, and asymptotic unbiasedness for the associated \fdiv estimator \cite{Yamada2011,Nguyen2007}.
+In Machine Learning, there is an increasing interest in the \fdivpre estimation relying only on data from two probability distributions with probability density functions (\pdfs) $p$ and $\q$ \citep{Nguyen2007,Perez-Cruz2008,Qing2009,Poczos2011,Sugiyama2012,Krishnamurthy2014,Moon2014a,Moon2014b,Rubenstein2019}.
+An effective strategy is the likelihood-ratio estimation (\LRE) that directly infers the real function $r : \mathcal{X} \rightarrow \R$, called \emph{likelihood-ratio} (or \emph{density-ratio}), $r(x)=\frac{q(x)}{p(x)}$ , via non-parametric techniques.
+The \fdivpre is then approximated in terms of empirical means of quantities defined in terms of $r(x)$ \citep{Nguyen2007,Nguyen2010,Sugiyama2012,Yamada2011}.